Skip to content

 2. Their own time

 As a result, in a case where a talented founder is running a company that is going sideways, a great VC will often encourage that founder to shut down or sell.
-They might do this in part to spare their own time (why spend more months or years on a company that will not impact fund performance); but they also do so to free up the founder to play another hand.
+They might do this in part to spare their own time, why spend more months or years on a company that will not impact fund performance, but they also do so to free up the founder to play another hand.

 Wherever you find your headspace today, know that you are not alone.
-As a founder, I worried regularly, for years, whether:

 • I had what it took to be a CEO